+4.1.2.
 ASEAN Regional Forum

 The ASEAN Regional Forum was established following the 26th ASEAN Ministerial Meeting in 1993, and was launched the following year.
-Its objectives are to "foster constructive dialogue and consultation on political and security issues of common interest and concern; and to make significant contributions to efforts towards confidence-building and preventive diplomacy in the Asia-Pacific region" (ARF Chairman's Statement 1994).
-A common interpretation of the establishment of the ARF is that it was "an attempt on the part of the ASEAN to maintain US military engagement in Asia while tactically promoting cooperative relations with China in the post-Cold War era" (Katsumata 2006: 181).
-With a wide range of participants outside the inner circle of

-ASEAN member states17, the ARF has both transregional and hybrid-interregional features.
+Its objectives are to "foster constructive dialogue and consultation on political and security issues of common interest and concern; and to make significant contributions to efforts towards confidence-building and preventive diplomacy in the Asia-Pacific region" (as outlined in the first ARF Chairman's Statement of 1994).
+A common interpretation of the establishment of the ARF is that it was "an attempt on the part of the ASEAN to maintain US military engagement in Asia while tactically promoting cooperative relations with China in the post-Cold War era" (Katsumata 2006).
+With a wide range of participants outside the inner circle of ASEAN member states14, the ARF has both transregional and hybrid-interregional features.
 Within this framework, an annual forum focusing on security matters is held, as well as a number of seminars and other meetings on related topics in between.
 Critics hold that the ARF is a talk-shop type of institution with little ability to contribute to meeting the region's security challenges.
 Nevertheless, the forum has gradually institutionalised numerous confidence-building measures among the member states (Kawasaki 2006).

-Examples of meetings (non-exhaustive) held within the ARF framework are 18:
+Examples of meetings (non-exhaustive) held within the ARF framework are15: